apache/royale-docs/features/as3/classes-and-functions.md

 Similarly, static accessors and methods can be referenced without using the class name, so `baz()` will be resolved to `Foo.baz()` automatically.
 If you are using a public static method (or accessor) outside the class that you will need to explicitly call `Foo.baz()`.

 ## Using `this` inside functions
 A common problem in Javascript is that `this` is lost within functions.
 ActionScript does not have this issue.
-You can freely use `this` inside both instance methods and nested anonymous functions.
-The compiler will automatically wrap the function to resolve `this` at runtime.
+You can freely use `this` inside instance methods.
+If the function is used as a callback, the compiler will automatically wrap the function to resolve `this` at runtime.

+In Royale, it's generally not recommended to use `this` inside non-instance methods and functions.
+In fact that compiler will warn you by default if you do.
+Generally, the only case where it's necessary to use `this` inside a function in Royale is if you need `Object.defineProperty` for some reason, and even that should be very rare.
+The `org.apache.royale.utils.object` package has a number of utility functions for helping to define properties without using `this`.
+Namely: `defineGetter`, `defineProperty`, `defineSimpleGetter` and `defineSimpleProperty`.
+If you do find yourself looking to use these functions often, you should probably examine your architecture because there's almost guaranteed to be a better way of designing the architecture in Royale.

 ## Package level functions
 You don't need to declare a class to use code.
 You can have "utility" functions as first class citizens.
 To create a public function you create a file similar to a class (but name it camel-case).
 Assuming your file structure is like so: `src/com/acme/doAwesome.as` Inside the file you declare the function like this: